zilexa/Homeserver/filesystem/README.md

 - In Linux, every piece of hardware has its own path starting with `/dev/...` For example, SATA drives are listed as `/dev/sda/` the next drive `/dev/sdb/` and so on.
 Partitions will be `/dev/sda1/`, `/dev/sda2/` and so on.
 Partitions on the next drive will be `dev/sdb1` etc.
 - No partitions are needed, when you have finished this part of the guide, there should not be a `sda1`.
 That just overcomplicate things.
 BTRFS uses subvolumes instead.
 - To actually use drives, they need to be mounted to a folder you have created, you cannot use the device path `/dev/`.
 - The system file `/etc/fstab` is a register of all your mounts.
-You can edit this file easily and this repository has a nice example.
+You can edit this file easily, [example here](https://github.com/zilexa/Homeserver/blob/master/filesystem/fstab).
 Follow it!
 - `/etc/stab` should not contain `/dev/` paths, instead the disk ID is used.
 This ID is persistent unless you remove its filesystem.
 - The system usually mounts drives by default inside `/media/`, especially USB drives.
 To permanently mount your drives, we will use `/mnt/` instead.
 - If the drive name, the path to mount to etc are incorrect in /etc/fstab, you will boot into command line and will need to fix it (or comment out) using `sudo nano /etc/fstab`.
+Alternatively, you can simply restore since this guide requires you to make a backup.
+Restoring: `sudo mv /etc/fstabbackup /etc/fstab` and reboot again.

 ## How to properly list your drives
 Besides the Disks app (look it up in your Menu), There are multiple commands allowing you to view your drives and all its details.  \